MacPenguin

 • Apple HD SC setup

 This program will let you partition your Mac harddisk so that you can install Linux on it.
-By default, it only works on SCSI drives with Apple firmware, because Apple wants to protect you from yourself.
-It can very easily be binary-patched (by changing a single byte in a resource) to allow it to recognize and initialize other models of SCSI drives.
+It only works on SCSI drives with Apple firmware, because Apple wanted to protect you from yourself.
+But it can very easily be binary-patched (by changing a single byte in a resource) to allow it to recognize and initialize other models of SCSI drives.
 Instructions on how to do this (along with a BinHex archive of a program which will perform the patching for you) can be found at http://www.euronet.nl/users/ernstoud/patch.html

 • MacLinux installer